apache/mxnet/docs/how_to/multi_devices.md

 > [MXNet installation guide](http://mxnet.io/get_started/setup.html) for more options).

-If a machine has one or more than one GPU cards installed, then each card is labelled by a number starting from 0.
-To use a particular GPU, one can often either specify the context `ctx` in codes or pass `--gpus` in command line.
+If a machine has one or more than one GPU cards installed, then each card is labeled by a number starting from 0.
+To use a particular GPU, one can often either specify the context `ctx` in codes or pass `--gpus` in the command line.
 For example, to use GPU 0 and 2 in python one can often create a model with
 ```python
 import mxnet as mx